 I did not have enough time this week to create an assembly video for the banner, but you will find brief directions below.
 The banner can be assembled in the same manner as my Layered Mandala Alphabet and I do have a process video in that post if you’re new to this type of project.

-- 65 lb Cardstock – I used 8.5×11 Recollections Cardstock from the Poinsettia pack and instead of the gray, added one layer of green.
-6 sheets of red, 4 brown, and 3 each of white and green.
+- 65 lb Cardstock – I used 8.5×11 Recollections Cardstock from the Poinsettia pack and added one layer of green instead of gray.
+Six sheets of red, four brown, and three each of white and green.
 If cut on 12×12 paper, the whole banner could be cut on 12 sheets of paper (as sized).

 - Christmas Twine – I picked up this red and white twine at my local Michael’s.